goshng/polap/README.md

     The option '-j' or '--jnum' allows users to specify the current output number for an organelle-genome assembly, with a default value of '1'.

+  -w, --single-min: minimum mapped bases or PAF 11th column (default: 3000)
+    This parameter ensures that the alignment level between a long-read and a seed contig is properly controlled.
+For plant mitochondrial DNAs, a DNA fragment size of approximately 3 kilobases appears to be more effective than the smaller 1-kilobase fragment.
+In the case of plastid DNAs, a fragment size of 1 kilobase (kb) might be more suitable, requiring an adjustment to the -m option accordingly.

+  --polap-reads: use intra- and inter-contig read selection (default: off)
+    The default read selection is ptGAUL's approach.
+    This option allows long reads that are mapped within a seed contig and between two contigs.

   -m, --min-read-length: minimum length of long reads (default: 3000)
     The option '-m' or '--min-read-length' specifies the minimum length of long reads, with a default value of 3000.